tsackton/taelgarverse/docs/gods-and-religions/religions/mos-numena/mos-numena.md

 While the details of how temple stewards and priests are organized and appointed varies among traditions, as does the hierarchy among temples or lack thereof, the fundamental distinction between lay administrators and divine priests persists across Mos Numera to the current day.
 ## Greater Sembaran Tradition

 In the current day, the Greater Sembaran tradition of the Way is one of (at least) three major strands of religious practice associated with the Eight Divines.
-This tradition is practiced in much of the western Green Sea, from Vostok through Sembara to Cymea and ~South Cymea~, and was the dominant religious tradition in ~Irebor~ before the Great War as well.
+This tradition is practiced in much of the western Green Sea, from Vostok through Sembara to Cymea and ~South Cymea~, and was the dominant religious tradition in Isingue before the Great War as well.
 ### Overview

 In order to fully understand the Sembaran religious tradition, it is also important to understand two key aspects of the ancient gods of the region, which have influenced the development of Mos Numera around the western Green Sea.